DhiLaurent/Tohru/README.md

 Salt: $6$FJxnWBuM$

-After putting arguments,Tohru will request full hash and salt to break the password based in your Wordlist, in case Tohru can't break it, nothing returns.
+After putting arguments, Tohru will request full hash and salt to break the password based in your Wordlist, in case Tohru can't break it, nothing returns.